-All students wishing to complete the 4+1 program must fully satisfy Wellesley's degree requirements during their four years of fulltime study at Wellesley, as well as satisfying specific science, math, and engineering requirements (including distribution requirements and course requirements) for the engineering degree at Olin College.
+All students wishing to complete the 4+1 program must fully satisfy Wellesley's degree requirements prior to matriculating at Olin, as well as satisfying specific science, math, and engineering requirements (including distribution requirements and course requirements) for the engineering degree at Olin College.
 Units counted toward the Wellesley degree may be counted towards the Olin distribution requirements.
 The distribution requirements for the 4+1 Degree are shown in the table below.